ESOL - communication skills for life and work -Entry 3 (Writing)

 What will we cover?

-You will practise Writing and if you pass your in-class assessments you will then prepare for the accredited exam which takes place a week after the course ends.
+You will practise Speaking and Listening and if you pass your in-class assessments you will then prepare for the accredited exam which takes place a week after the course ends.
 Each class will focus on a certain topic such as life in the UK, different cultures, work, technology, health, and enjoyment.
+The course will cover a variety of practical and engaging activities, including:

 What will I achieve?